bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 If it starts with "y:", then it expresses the distance from the bottom side of the viewport.

-If it starts with "X:", then what follows will be interpreted as expressing a number that is "x" number of unit distances from the right hand side of the viewport.

-If it starts with "Y:", then what follows is to be interpreted as expressing a number that is "x" number of unit distances away from the top of the viewport.

 If it is "sx:2.5" then it sets the scaling factor in the horizontal direction to be 2.5.